How to Get a Mortgage

 - Any presence of a Homeowner’s Association and the yearly expected fee

 You should understand that the lender will ask about any type of blemish that appears on the credit report.
-You may need to offer an explanation for why a blemish occurred and the steps that have been taken to prevent such a problem in the future.
+You may need to explain why a blemish occurred and the steps that have been taken to prevent such a problem in the future.
 Some examples are

 - Collection accounts